About MCO & MCO Fine Art

 What is Fine Art Photography?

 Fine art is creative art, especially visual art to be appreciated for imaginative, aesthetic, or intellectual content.
 Fine art photography can have imaginative content; it can have purely aesthetic content; it can have intellectual content.
 Ultimately, it expresses ideas or feelings that represent a vision of an artist.
 Fine art photography is expressive.
 Some the expression comes from the model, some comes from the lighting, capture, timing, visualization.
-I find post capture and printing a very captivating and creative process.
+MC finds post capture and printing a very captivating and creative process.

 Fine art also has identifiable qualitative elements.
 Fine art objects are made with high quality materials with archival methods.
 A high level of technical skill or practice is also apparent.
 MCO Fine Art uses acid free cotton papers, OEM pigment inks with longevity ratings of over 100 years, and conservation grade backing boards for storage.